ds5110/git-intro/README.md

 ### Q1

-The graphic below reproduces Figure 1.1 of ISLR.
+The graphic below reproduces Figure 1.1 of ISL.
 Recreate it with the following command:
 ```
 make q1
 ```